ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 argument.
 The “red herring” is injected, under the pretense that it is relevant to the original topic.

-> Woman: “How do you plan addressing the issues about corruption?”<br>
+> Reporter: “How do you plan addressing the issues about corruption?”<br>
 > Candidate: “I’m going to give everyone a job, and I’m going to lower income taxes.”

 The goal is to abandon the original topic, to distract the listener.
 This is frequently observed in